-- revised terms with the client. - When advising а client, the professional tax practitioner has a duty to serve that client's interests within the applicable professional standards, laws, or regulations. - Professional tax practitioners should carry out their work with a proper regard for the technical and standards professional expected.
+- Professional tax practitioners should carry out their work with a proper regard for the technical and professional standards expected.
 The practitioner should not undertake professional work which they are not competent to perform unless they obtain appropriate assistance from a suitably qualified specialist.
-Where such assistance is obtained externally, due regard should be had to client confidentiality. - Professional tax practitioners should give advice in the context of the commercial and other non-taxation objectives and the facts circumstances of their clients.
+Where such assistance is obtained externally, due regard should be had to client confidentiality. - Professional tax practitioners should give advice in the context of the commercial and other non-taxation objectives and the facts and circumstances of their clients.
 If there is more than one tenable interpretation of the law, the professional tax practitioner should consider each case on its own individual facts and circumstances.
 It is the client who makes the final decision on the alternative.